All Episodes

 So many misconceptions about this.

-Everybody thought that the deadline, the deadline was today.
+Everybody thought that the deadline, the deadline, was today.

-And no, there's this was this was just phase one.
+And no, this was just phase one.

 This was some preliminary thing.